screeps/docs/api/source/StructureLab.md

 ERR_NOT_OWNER | You are not the owner of this lab.
 ERR_NOT_ENOUGH_RESOURCES | The source lab do not have enough resources.
 ERR_INVALID_TARGET | The targets are not valid lab objects.
-ERR_FULL | The target cannot receive any more energy.
+ERR_FULL | The target cannot receive any more resource.
 ERR_NOT_IN_RANGE | The targets are too far away.
 ERR_INVALID_ARGS | The reaction cannot be run using this resources.
 ERR_TIRED | The lab is still cooling down.